(All fields required)

 MS: Clinical and Translational Research, University of Cincinnati, Cincinnati, OH, 2013.

-Michele M. Turner, RN, CNP Clinical Nurse Specialist, Neurology / Epilepsy
+Michele M. Turner, MSN, APRN, CNS Clinical Nurse Specialist, Neurology / Epilepsy

 Clinical Nurse Specialist, Neurology / Epilepsy

-Michele M. Turner, RN, CNP has more than 30 years experience in both pediatric and adult neurosciences.
-She has been a Neurology Advance Practice Nurse for the last 13 years with a focus in Epilepsy.
-Her subspecialty interest is in the special needs of Women with Epilepsy.
-She is an Adjunct Faculty member at the College of Nursing at Wright State University.
+Michele M. Turner, MSN, APRN, CNP, has more than 30 years experience in both pediatric and adult neurosciences.
+She has been a neurology advance practice registered nurse for the last 13 years with a focus in epilepsy.
+Her subspecialty interest is in the special needs of women with epilepsy.
+She is an adjunct faculty member at the College of Nursing at Wright State University.
 She has participated in multiple educational presentations addressing seizures.

 Two Masters of Science: Nursing, The Ohio State University.